oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ```

 ### Changing the configuration
-We saw in the helidon labs that it's possible to have the helidon framework monitor the configuration files and triger a refresh of the configuration data if something changed.
+We saw in the helidon labs that it's possible to have the helidon framework monitor the configuration files and trigger a refresh of the configuration data if something changed.
 Let's see how that works in Kubernetes.

 - Get the status resource data :
   -  `curl -i -k -X GET https://<external IP>/sf/status`